Enriching Disentanglement: From Logical Definitions to Quantitative Metrics: Experiments

-We used the following functions as the code generating processes $m: Y \to Z$:
+We used the following functions as the function $m: Y \to Z$:

-The identity encoder uses the observation itself $X$ as the code $Z$, i.e., the encoding process is an identity function $\id_X$.
-The constant encoder is perfectly modular but also completely useless.
 The rotation operation entangles factors but can be (linearly) inverted.
 The duplicate encoder has a modular decoder (projections), but itself is not modular.
 The redundancy encoder is both modular and informative, but not all codes can be decoded.
-The product function approximation uses the center of the smallest bounding sphere (\cref{sfig:product}), and the linear approximation of the left-inverse minimizes the maximum error (\cref{sfig:inverse}).
+The constant encoder is perfectly modular but not informative.